The Committee on Liberal Studies

 The program is designed for students who want to improve the quality of their prose while mastering new modes of serious inquiry, either within an academic context or in the public sphere.
 Special attention is paid to the history of Western thought, but current developments in the intellectual life of the West and the rest of the world are also explored.

 Our MA in Liberal Studies is designed to serve the intellectual needs of both traditional and nontraditional students.
 Some students develop careers in writing, journalism, or publishing.
 Some enter professions such as law.
 Some want a build a broad intellectual base before choosing a PhD program in a humanities or social science discipline, either at The New School for Social Research or elsewhere.
-Some want a richer engagement with the culture of our times, independent of any given professional goal.
+Some seek a rich engagement with the culture of our times, independent of any given professional goal.